Nevviin/SearchRank/README.md

 Navigate to search-rank-ui  and open in VSCODE or editor of your  choice

-npm install to install all req'd dependencies npm start to start the local server (this project uses create-react-app) Once all good , you can see the below screen
+npm install to install all req'd dependencies

+npm start to start the local server

+Once all good , you can see the below screen
 ![image](https://user-images.githubusercontent.com/11384742/104116584-e6950a80-536d-11eb-83c4-eb7ff2b82973.png)